areebbeigh/anime-scraper/README.md

 `scrape.py https://www.kickassanime.ru/anime/clannad`

-If I wanted to fetch episodes 2, 6 and everything that lies in between for myself I'd:
+If I want to fetch episodes 2, 6 and everything that lies in between for myself I'd:

 `scrape.py https://www.kickassanime.ru/anime/clannad -s 2 -e 6`

+To fetch episodes that are missing from the current directory:

+`scrape.py https://www.kickassanime.ru/anime/clannad -m files`

+To fetch episodes that are missing from the scraping metadata (metadata.json):

+`scrape.py https://www.kickassanime.ru/anime/clannad -m metadata`

 To automatically add the downloads to IDM/uGet: